jslattery26/jack/README.md

       │   icon-local.png
       │   foreground.png
   ```
-  2) in <your-app-dir> create an .env file with your flavor colors
+  2) in <your-app-dir> rename the .env_config file to .env and edit to your flavor colors
   ```env
     LOCAL_COLOR='"#FFFFFF"'
     DEV_COLOR='"#000000"'